th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

     href: ./demo-main-scenario
 ---

-This instruction will explain how to quickly deploy infrastructure for th2 using our demo example.
+The following section contains instructions on how to quickly deploy infrastructure for th2, using our demo example.

-The resulting environment setup is on the diagram below.
+The diagram below shows the setup of the environment.

 ![](/img/getting-started/th2-env-schema/Demo-cluster-components-full-schema.drawio.png)